Audit Exemption in Singapore

 - The total number of employees of the group must not exceed 50.

-In other words, this means that to qualify for the audit exemption, the individual subsidiary companies as well as the holding company, as a group, must fulfil the eligibility criteria of a small company.
+In other words, this means that to qualify for the audit exemption criteria, the individual subsidiary companies as well as the holding company, as a group, must fulfil the eligibility criteria of a small company.

 Change in Company Audit Status